borjaMarti/educard/README.md

 ### External dependencies

-EduCard makes use of [MongoDB Atlas](https://www.mongodb.com/atlas/database) for its documents database, and [Clerk](https://clerk.com/) for authentication and user management.
+EduCard makes use of [MongoDB Atlas](https://www.mongodb.com/atlas/database) for its database, and [Clerk](https://clerk.com/) for authentication and user management.

 You'll need to create accounts and projects for both.
 Follow their respective instructions for the project creation part.
 In the next section, you can find about what you'll need to get from them to set up the app.